This recipe is based on one I found over at LXRY by Aan de Poel**’s chef Stefan van Sprang.

 - 180ml / 6oz balsamic vinegar

 - Place a tall glass of vegetable oil in the freezer, allowing it to cool for at least 30 minutes.

 - Heat balsamic vinegar and sprinkle in agar-agar.
 Stir until the agar-agar is completely dissolved.

 - Bring the preparation to a boil and remove from the stove as soon as it starts boiling (to activate agar-agar’s properties it should at least be above 90°C /194°F, but not kept boiling)

 - Using a pipette, drip droplets of the agar-agar preparation into the cold oil.

-The trick is that the oil should be cold enough and the glass tall enough for the gelification process to be completed before the drops of the agar-agar solution reach the bottom of the glass.
-If the oil is too cold the droplets will float.
+The trick is that the oil should be cold enough and the glass tall enough for the gelification process to complete before the drops of the agar-agar solution reach the bottom of the glass.
+If the oil is too cold, the droplets will float.
 Should this happen, keep dripping droplets of the hot preparation into the oil; the droplets will start sinking as the oil warms up.
 Shapeless or flat pearls indicate that the oil was not cold enough or that the glass used wasn’t deep enough.